-In 1306 Wirksworth was granted a charter by King Edward I to hold an annual 3-day fair in honour of the Blessed Virgin Mary to whom the parish church is dedicated.
-This still sets the dates for today’s Wirksworth Festival.
+Wirksworth is a Derbyshire market town rich in history.
+Lead was mined here in Roman times, the parish church, which dates from about 653, is sited on the junction of at least five ancient trackways, and in 1306 the town was granted a charter by King Edward I to hold an annual three-day fair in honour of the Blessed Virgin Mary (to whom the parish church is dedicated).
+It’s this that still sets the dates for today’s Wirksworth Festival.

-In 2005 the Festival received 3 years of development funding from Arts Council England, followed by a further 3 years funding.
-This enabled it to initiate an ambitious programme of contemporary visual arts, increase support for emerging artists through partnerships with regional universities and increase work in schools and within the community.
+Between 2005 – 2011, the Festival received development funding from Arts Council England.
+This enabled it to initiate an ambitious programme of contemporary visual arts, increase support for emerging artists through partnerships with regional universities, and increase work in schools and within the community.

-The Festival that has evolved today has grown to host over 150 artists from all over the world and welcomes thousands of visitors, but it still remains firmly rooted in the local community.
-Wirksworth and the surrounding area is home to a range of innovative and talented companies and individuals and has an unusually large creative community, (around 5% of the population, or 8.8% of the workforce, is employed in the creative industries.)
+The Festival we see today hosts over 150 artists from all over the world and welcomes thousands of visitors, but it still remains firmly rooted in the local community.
+Wirksworth and the surrounding area is home to a range of innovative and talented companies and individuals and has an unusually large creative community.
 The Festival is part of this community, and continues to reflect and support the economic and creative life of the town.

 In 2016 the Festival became a charity and launched a membership scheme to help ensure its future.